 Terms like “Article 50”, “no deal”, “hard border” may now seem just part of life but they were seldom, if ever, used before Brexit.
 New and interesting phraseological patterns have also arisen around some of these words.
 For example, treaty articles didn’t used to get “triggered”.
 Instead, they were “invoked”.
-But we now take as obvious that Article 50 of the Treaty of the European Union is “triggered”.
 The pandemic is changing the English language.
 In the late spring, however, and again in July, the dictionary's editors released special updates, citing a need to document the impact of the COVID-19 pandemic on the English language.

 Although the editors have documented many coronavirus-related linguistic shifts, some of their observations are surprising.
 They claim, for example, that the pandemic has produced only one truly new word: the acronym COVID-19.
 Most of the coronavirus-related changes that the editors have noted have to do with older, more obscure words and phrases being catapulted into common usage, such as reproduction number and social distancing.
 Fresh call for Oxford dictionaries to change 'sexist' definitions.
 The leaders of Women’s Aid and the Women’s Equality party are among the signatories to an open letter calling on Oxford University Press to change its dictionaries’ “sexist” definitions of the word “woman”.